Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Common MET inhibitor side effects include:

-Side effects of medicines that target NTRK gene change s include:
+Side effects of medicines that target NTRK gene changes include:

 Side effects of medicines that target HER2 gene changes include:

 It's important to know which targeted therapy medicines you're taking.
 Write down the names of your medicines.
-Ask your healthcare team how they work and what side effects they might cause.
+Ask your health care team how they work and what side effects they might cause.
 Tell them about any changes you notice so they can help you control them.
 Most side effects can be treated, and there may be ways to keep them from getting worse.